 Nevertheless, brands still adapted to current changes.
 Even though they could not host events physically, many brands decided to switch their activities online.

-By hosting online workshops, events, and promoting their products on social media platforms, brands found a way to stay relevant in the industry and their campaigns kept audiences engaged.
+By hosting online workshops, and events, and promoting their products on social media platforms, brands found a way to stay relevant in the industry and their campaigns kept audiences engaged.

 Due to the holidays, this time of year is ideal for organizing events and workshops, and a lot of brands did just that online.
-Creating virtual events has its advantages because even though people cannot gather in-person and meet the hosts, they can come together virtually from all over the world.
+Creating virtual events has its advantages because even though people cannot gather in person and meet the hosts, they can come together virtually from all over the world.